markusmobius/go-trafilatura/UPSTREAM.md

 go run ./scripts/comparison content -j 1
 ```

+### Date Dependency Update

+The current module graph uses `go-htmldate` v1.10.0 and its indirect dependency `go-dateparser` v1.4.3.
+Their module requirements also raise shared versions, including Cascadia, `golang.org/x/net`, `golang.org/x/text`, the regex runtime, and CLI/test utilities.
+No extraction API changes were needed, and the minimum Go version remains 1.26.0.

+Before the test synchronization, the updated graph passed the full package suite on Go 1.26.8 and Go 1.27.1, including the existing metadata/date tests, and the race-enabled suite on Go 1.27.1.
+A separate comparison used identical source and Go 1.27.1 with the pre-update and post-update dependency graphs.
+All 960 saved pages were processed in both fast and extensive date-search modes, without extraction fallbacks and with comments excluded.

+Across the initial 1,920 dependency-comparison results, body text, HTML, extracted dates, and errors were unchanged.
+Each mode retained one empty-result error.
+Two non-date metadata differences were observed in both modes: an author list changed order on the Haufe fixture, and the WordPress description's `&#8` numeric entity decoded to U+0008 (backspace) instead of remaining literal text.
+Repeated extraction subsequently reproduced both author orders with both dependency graphs, identifying an existing nondeterministic fallback rather than a dependency regression.
+The entity change came from the updated HTML decoder; Python removes the invalid reference entirely.
+The following fixes address these parity defects.

+### Metadata Parity Fixes

+Scalar meta-tag values now remove invalid references and non-printing characters during entity cleanup, matching Python 2.2.0 without changing list-valued tags.
+JSON-LD publisher, employee, and founder subtrees no longer supply fallback authors.
+Explicit nested author names and the existing fallback behavior elsewhere are retained.
+The [description tests](metadata_test.go) and [author tests](metadata-json_test.go) include expectations checked against pinned Python 2.2.0 for both reported fixtures and neighboring cases.

+A final before/after comparison used the same updated dependencies and all 960 saved pages in both fast and extensive date modes.
+In each mode, 956 results were completely unchanged.
+Four pages changed, covering one author, one title, and three descriptions; every changed field exactly matched Python 2.2.0.
+Body text, HTML, comments, dates, and errors were unchanged across all 1,920 results.
+This verifies the changed fields, not universal metadata parity or a new timing result.

+At that stage, the implementation passed `make test`, the race-enabled suite and `go vet ./...` on Go 1.27.1, and the full package suite on Go 1.26.8.
+The later source-synchronized tests expose additional differences, as recorded above.

 ## Compatibility Boundaries

 The Go fallback sequence intentionally does not copy jusText's sanitized-output trigger and replacement ratio.
 Testing that substitution with Dom Distiller reintroduced gallery boilerplate in an existing real-world fixture.
 The established Go candidate ordering/stopping rule is retained, while applicable empty/raw-JSON guards, recall preference, URL conversion, and a bounded Dom Distiller escalation candidate are included.

-JSON-LD metadata traversal retains Go's article-priority rules and strict parser behavior, including support for bare publisher strings.
-Its results can differ from Python's regex recovery, graph ordering, and live-blog metadata choices.
-Baseline content recovery supports the new schema properties and Discourse preloads, but does not accept malformed JSON solely to mimic permissive Python parsing.
+The [fallback breakdown](#fallback-extractors) records the accepted output differences.

+JSON-LD metadata traversal now follows source-guided ordered schema/graph handling and includes targeted regex recovery for malformed metadata.
+The shared decoder also tolerates raw control characters inside quoted JSON strings before retrying structural decoding.
+Baseline recovery supports the new schema properties and Discourse preloads.
+This is not a general promise to repair arbitrary invalid JSON, but strict-only parsing and retained article-priority traversal are no longer intentional differences.

 The returned HTML DOM is not an untrusted-HTML security sanitizer.
 As before, applications rendering extracted content must apply their own security policy.